terascope/teraslice/docs/packages/data-mate/functions.md

 #### `isOdd` (FIELD_VALIDATION)

-> Check to see if a number is even
+> Check to see if a number is odd

 ##### Accepts